quanhuynh/matrix-computation-package/README.md

 # matrix-computation-package
 Linear algebra package made by Java for Java.
 It includes elementary operations such as addition, multiplication as well as more advanced operations, from determinants, inverses, to solving matrix equations.
 A full list of supported methods and use can be found below.
+Note: Row and column indexing starts at 1 for all public methods

 <hr>